New Zealand Walking Tour:

 Walkers then pass through Big Bay and onto Camp Bay where Day Two ends.
 Spend the night relaxing in this idyllic spot.

-Camp Bay to Portage
+Day 3 Camp Bay - Portage

 Day Three is a demanding day, as you walk up to Kenepuru Saddle and follow the undulating ridgeline track for the remainder of the day.

-Day Four of The Queen Charlotte Walk provides walkers with more spectacular views as you climb the main ridge between Queen Charlotte and Kenepuru Sounds covering a distance of 18kms, on your way to Anakiwa.
+Day Four of The Queen Charlotte Walk provides walkers with more spectacular views as you climb the main ridge between Queen Charlotte and Kenepuru Sounds covering a distance of 20.5kms, on your way to Anakiwa.

 Take the time to look back over the distance covered during your walk and take in the breathtaking vistas.